logo

 Any annuitant (maximum age at the time of policy issue: 85) can purchase the MassMutual American Legend 7 Fixed Indexed Annuity with a minimum initial purchase amount of $10,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.

-The American Legend 7 Fixed Indexed Annuity offers the annuitant to choose from one or more of the four indexes (S&P 500 Index, iShares U.S. Real Estate Index, SPDR GLD Index, S&P U.S. Retiree Spending Index) to determine his earnings crediting formula.
-The S&P 500 index has four strategies, and the other three indexes has one strategy each.
-The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 8 strategy options.
+The American Legend 7 Fixed Indexed Annuity offers the annuitant to choose from one or more of the five indexes (S&P 500 Index, iShares U.S. Real Estate Index, SPDR GLD Index, S&P U.S. Retiree Spending Index, First Trust Barclays Edge Index) to determine their earnings crediting formula.
+The S&P 500 index has three strategies, the First Trust Barclays Edge Index has two strategies, and the other three indexes have one strategy each.
+The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 9 strategy options.
 We will discuss each available index briefly:

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.